The short answer is you and me, and most folks we know.

 Common Conditions Treated

-Reference: AANMC Career Growth and Compensation Survey, 2019 *Totals do not equal 100% as many NDs use multiple angles to help patients get well.
+Reference: AANMC Career Growth and Compensation Survey, 2020 *Totals do not equal 100% as many NDs use multiple therapies and approaches to help patients get well.

 Naturopathic Specialty Associations exist for the following disciplines: